Liuhc1017/DMA-guide/README.md

   5. After download is finished, click on the exe file and follow the instructions for the setup process.
 At the end, lauch rufus.
   6. Plug in your USB drive (at least 8 GB; everything on it will be erased).
   7. Open Rufus (if Windows asks for permission, click Yes).
-  8.In Rufus:
+  8. In Rufus:
         Device: select your USB drive
         Boot selection: choose Disk or ISO image
         Click SELECT and pick your downloaded Windows 11 ISO Partition scheme / Target system
         If your PC uses UEFI (most modern PCs):
-  9.Partition scheme: GPT
+  9. Partition scheme: GPT
         Target system: UEFI (non CSM)
         If your PC is older and uses Legacy BIOS:
         Partition scheme: MBR
         Target system: BIOS (or UEFI-CSM)
         (If you’re unsure, GPT + UEFI is usually correct for Windows 11.)
-  10.Volume label: optional (e.g., WIN11_USB).
+  10. Volume label: optional (e.g., WIN11_USB).
-  11.File system: keep default (usually NTFS).
+  11. File system: keep default (usually NTFS).
         If Rufus asks about UEFI:NTFS, allow it (that’s normal).
-  12.Click START.
+  12. Click START.
-  13.If Rufus shows “Windows User Experience” options, you may see checkboxes like:
+  13. If Rufus shows “Windows User Experience” options, you may see checkboxes like:
         Remove requirement for TPM / Secure Boot / RAM Remove requirement for Microsoft account
         Choose what you need.
 I suggest unchecking them.
-  14.When warned that the USB will be erased, click OK.
+  14. When warned that the USB will be erased, click OK.
-  15.Wait until it says READY, then click CLOSE.
+  15. Wait until it says READY, then click CLOSE.
 Safely eject the USB.
-  16.Windows 11 Pro will be the preferred OS.
+  16. Windows 11 Pro will be the preferred OS.
 To install windows 11 pro, create the file "ei.cfg" , add in this:

        [EditionID]
        Professional
        [Channel]
        Retail
        [VL]
        0

      and put it into your USB --> Sources.